-Again, I think this is why these elements of the bill are really important.
-The bill actually inserts a number of definitions, which are particularly relevant to this part, including a definition for 'vulnerable to violent extremism'.
-That would be inserted into the act by section 22AGA.
+I think this is why these elements of the bill are really important.
+The bill inserts a number of definitions which are particularly relevant to this part, including a definition of 'vulnerable to violent extremism'.
+That would be inserted into the act as new section 22AGA.
 The meaning includes: